- Developing novel transdermal CBD treatments to treat patients suffering rare epilepsies and neurological disorders

 Recent studies have suggested that neuropsychiatric conditions like Fragile X Syndrome — the most common form of inherited learning disability and attention deficit disorder — are associated with a disruption in the endocannabinoid system, and CBD may improve certain core social and behavioral symptoms by modulating the biological system.

 Zygel also offers a potential goldmine of therapies for other conditions.
 In addition to Fragile X Syndrome, the gel is in clinical development in patients with refractory epilepsy, Autism Spectrum Disorder and 22q11.2 Deletion Syndrome, a disorder caused by a small missing piece of the 22nd chromosome.
 This tiny missing portion can affect every system in the body.

 Zygel is also being tested for a heterogeneous group of rare and ultra-rare epilepsies known as developmental and epileptic encephalopathies (DEE).

 How is it doing:

-Zygel also showed promise as a treatment for patients with Autism Spectrum Disorder.
-Zynerba reported positive results from its 14-week Phase 2 BRIGHT trial, where Zygel was given to 37 patients aged between 3 and 17 with moderate-to-severe autism spectrum disorder (ASD) as an add-on therapy.
+Zygel was given to 37 patients between the ages of 3 and 17 with moderate-to-severe ASD as an add-on therapy.
 The data was robust across multiple subscales, including the Aberrant Behavior Checklist-Community (ABC-C) irritability subscale and Parent Rated Anxiety scale, showing both “statistically significant” and “clinically meaningful (>25%) improvements” at 14 weeks of treatment from baseline.

-- If successful, Zygel has the potential to become the first product for the treatment of behavioral symptoms of Fragile X syndrome
+- If RECONNECT trial is successful, Zygel has the potential to become the first product for the treatment of Fragile X behavioral symptoms

 What the broker says: